HdacTech/BridgeNode-AnchoringService/README.md

 You can download docker image in [Bridgenode docker hub](https://hub.docker.com/r/hdac/bridgenode).
 >1. anchoring_v09 (docker-compose: [anchoring-docker-compose](docker/docker-compose/anchoring))
 >2. nfsserver_v09 (docker-compose: [nfsserver-docker-compose](docker/docker-compose/nfsserver))

+### How to build source code

+>1.
+Download the source code and add the project through Eclipse.
+>2.
+File > Import > Maven | Existing Maven Projects
+>3.
+Choose the folder where the source is located, check pom.xml, and complete the import.
+>4.
+After Project> Clean, Run Build Project.

 ### How to update docker image